disneystreaming/smithy4s/modules/docs/src/05-design/02-schemas.md

 ```

 The `smithy4s.Hints` type is a polymorphic map that can hold shapes, keyed by `ShapeTag`.
-A `ShapeTag` is basically a uniquely identified tag that uses referential equality.
+A `ShapeTag` is a uniquely identified tag that uses referential equality.
 Every schema can hold a `Hints` instance, which means that in addition to the datatype structures, Schemas also offer an accurate reflection of the trait values that annotate shapes in the smithy models.

 Smithy4s uses these hints to implement interpreters.